List of Coronation Street characters introduced in 2002: Aidan Critchley

 Aidan "Ade" Critchley, played by Dean Ashton, made his first appearance on 12 April 2002.
 Ashton had previously appeared in bit parts on TV shows, before securing the role of Aidan after three auditions.
 He commented, "I've never really had a proper part before.
 I've enjoyed myself more because I've made the role of Aidan Critchley my own."
 Ashton told Billy Sloan of the Sunday Mail that he enjoyed portraying Aidan as he got to act out things he would never do in real life.
 He thought Aidan was an attention seeker and "a bit of a show-off," while Sloan described him as "obnoxious" and a character viewers loved to hate.
 The writer also observed, "He's every school teacher's worst nightmare... and the boy next door from hell for every mother."
 Ashton explained that he got into character when he put on Aidan's trademark black leather jacket and eyebrow ring.
 He also thought that Aidan's upbringing had something to do with his bad actions and attitude.

 Aidan was a pupil at Weatherfield Comprehensive School, who made life difficult for his teacher Ken Barlow (William Roache).
 He began dating Sarah-Louise Platt (Tina O'Brien) and led her astray, while also becoming friendly with her best friend Candice Stowe (Nikki Sanderson).
 They drank alcohol and played truant, causing Sarah's step-father Richard Hillman (Brian Capron) to warn him off.
 Aidan took Sarah for a joyride in his car and he crashed into a lorry.
 He left Sarah for dead and she broke up with him.
 Richard framed Aidan for killing Maxine Peacock (Tracy Shaw), resulting in his arrest.
 Aidan was proven innocent when Richard later confessed.

-It had been rumoured that Ashton would return as Aidan for a few episodes in late 2023, but this has not been confirmed by Coronation Street themselves and subsequently failed to materialise.